Get Rid Of Clothes Moths

 Clothes Moths (Tineola bisselliella)

-The common clothes moth is a small, metallic gold, nuisance pest that flies around in front of the TV at night or sits on the wall next to your bed.
+Common clothes moths are small, metallic gold, nuisance pests that fly around in front of the TV at night or sits on the wall next to your bed.

 By contrast, case bearing carpet moths are larger and grey in appearance.